sweirich/pi-forall/notes3.md

 We'll work up the general specification of datatypes piece-by-piece, generalizing from features that we already know to more difficult cases.
+We'll start with "simple" datatypes, and then extend them with both parameters and indices.

 ## "Dirt simple" datatypes